Government announces reforms to workers’ rights in latest Good Work Plan

-Right to request a more stable contract
+What does the right to request a stable contract clause include?

 All workers will have the right to request a more predictable and stable contract after 26 weeks’ service.
 This means that they will be able to ask for a more fixed working pattern to give them greater certainty and security.

-Changes to rules on continuity of employment
+What are the changes to the rules on continuity of employment?

 Currently a one week gap in employment with the same employer breaks continuity.
 This will increase to four weeks, making it easier for employees to maintain continuous employment and therefore to accrue employment rights and protections.

 What will be included in the written statement of particulars for all workers and who is entitled to it?